skx/purple/README.md

        "raise"   : "+5m",
      }

-Before the `5m` timeout has been reached the alert will be in the `pending` state, after that period has passed the alert will be moved into the `raised` state.
+Before the `5m` timeout has been reached the alert will be in the `pending` state and will be visible in the web user-interface.
+Five minutes after the last submission the alert will be moved into the `raised` state.

 As you might expect the `raise` field is pretty significant.
-Expected values are:
+Permissable values include:

 |`raise`| Purpose                                                 |
 |-------|---------------------------------------------------------|